2004 Australian Senate election: South Australia

 Primary votes saw three Liberal seats and two Labor seats secured.
 With South Australia being the former constituent of former Democrats leader now Progressive Alliance leader Meg Lees, the state saw the largest swing against the Democrats and the largest total for the Progressive Alliance.
 ABC Election Analyst Antony Green suggested that had the Democrats done better in the primary vote in South Australia, they may have won the final senate seat on Family First preferences.
 Instead, the Democrat preferences saw Family First go ahead of the Greens, leading to Labor winning the seat on Green preferences.
 The result was three seats Liberal and three seats Labor.

 Tasmania

 Primary votes saw the Liberal Party winning three senate seats and Labor winning two, leaving the Greens leading for the sixth seat against the Family First Party with a sizable majority.
-However, Tasmania was one of two states where Labor preferenced the Family First Party ahead the Greens, meaning that the Family First candidate Jacquie Petrusma was expected to receive large amounts of preferences and win the final seat.
+However, Tasmania was one of two states where Labor preferenced the Family First Party ahead of the Greens, meaning that the Family First candidate Jacquie Petrusma was expected to receive large amounts of preferences and win the final seat.
 However, Greens candidate Christine Milne ended up winning the seat, mainly due to the high amount of "below the line" voting in Tasmania.
 The result was three seats Liberal, two seats Labor and one seat Green.